whatawurst/android_device_sony_poplar/README.md

-Device configuration for Sony Xperia XZ1 Compact (lilac)
+Device configuration for Sony Xperia XZ1 (poplar)
 ========================================================

 Description
 -----------

-This repository is for LineageOS 15.1 on Sony Xperia XZ1 Compact (lilac).
+This repository is for LineageOS 15.1 on Sony Xperia XZ1 (poplar).

 How to build LineageOS
 ----------------------